Judge blocks Trump’s efforts to keep NY tax returns from House Dems

 A federal judge Monday dealt a setback to President Trump’s lawsuit to stop the state of New York from providing a congressional committee with his tax returns.

-U.S. District Judge Carl Nichols, a Trump appointee based in D.C, said his court doesn’t have jurisdiction over New York officials, dismissing them as defendants.
+U.S. District Judge Carl Nichols, a Trump appointee based in D.C., said his court doesn’t have jurisdiction over New York officials, dismissing them as defendants.

 Judge Nichols said Mr. Trump was welcome to sue the officials — New York Attorney General Letitia James and state tax officer Michael Schmidt — in New York.